Yuffster/mcx4/README.md

 #### Examples

-Following this code's execution, `ACC` will be equal to 3.

 ```
 mov 1 acc
 add 1
-add 1
+add 1         ; ACC is 3.
 ```

 ### sub [Register/Input]

-Subtract the value of the provided register or input to `ACC`.
+Subtract the value of the provided register or input from `ACC`.

 #### Examples

-Following this code's execution, `ACC` will be equal to -2.

 ```
 mov 0 acc
 add 1
-add 1
+add 1         ; ACC is -2.
 ```

 ### mul [Register/Input]